GNOME/libadwaita/doc/migrating-libhandy-1-4-to-libadwaita.md

 The same rules are also used for the `.toolbar` style class now, instead of making every button appear flat.

+#### Adapt to List Style Changes

+For boxed lists we now have the `.boxed-list` style class that matches the name of the design pattern.
+If you were using the `.content` style class, you should use `.boxed-list` instead.

+The `.content` style class currently remains for compatibility purposes.

 #### Adjusting Icons

 If you're bundling icons from the icon library with your application, make sure